amazon-archives/aws-lambda-container-image-converter/README.md

    img2lambda [options]

 GLOBAL OPTIONS:
    --image value, -i value             Name of the source container image.
 For example, 'my-docker-image:latest'.
-The Docker daemon must be pulled locally already.
+The Docker image must be pulled locally already.
    --region value, -r value            AWS region (default: "us-east-1") --output-directory value, -o value  Destination directory for command output (default: "./output") --layer-namespace value, -n value   Prefix for the layers published to Lambda (default: "img2lambda") --dry-run, -d                       Conduct a dry-run: Repackage the image, but only write the Lambda layers to local disk (do not publish to Lambda)
    --description value, --desc value   The description of this layer version --license-info value, -l value      The layer's software license.
-It can be an SPDX license identifier, the URL of the license hosted on the internet or the full text of the license
+It can be an SPDX license identifier, the URL of the license hosted on the internet, or the full text of the license

    --help, -h                          show help
 ```